850 miles of blue water sailing! - Sailing Ship Charter & Travel - Eye of the Wind

 Jan Störmer

-fellow sailor, about his voyage from Stockholm through the western Swedish archipelago
+Fellow sailor, about his voyage from Stockholm through the Swedish Archipelago

-The way this magnificent sailing ship pushes through the waves with the help of the wind alone is an indescribable feeling.
+Seeing this magnificent sailing ship glide through the waves powered only by the wind is an indescribable feeling.
 There is nothing more beautiful.

 Ulf Kaack

-Co-sailor and author of maritime books, about his cruise in the Western Baltic Sea
+Fellow sailor and author of maritime books, about his trip in the Western Baltic Sea

 850 miles of blue water sailing